dennislysenko/swift-style-guide/README.md

 _Rationale:_ The intent and meaning of both keywords are clear, but *let-by-default* results in safer and clearer code.

 A `let`-binding guarantees and *clearly signals to the programmer* that its value will never change.
-Subsequent code can thus make stronger assumptions about its usage.
+Subsequent code can thus make stronger assumptions about its usage, especially with value types.

 It becomes easier to reason about code.
 Had you used `var` while still making the assumption that the value never changed, you would have to manually check that.